robpetreski/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

 ### Objective
 Music player should be able to play music from user's preferred music service.

-#### ProTip: How to find dependencies to inject?
+#### ProTip: How to find which dependencies to inject?
 `If we look at the above requirement, the music services are on the strong side and the music player has less authority in making decisions.
-In this case we inject the music service to the music service.`
+In this case we inject the music service to the music player.`

 #### First let's start with a bad code to get it working.